section-engineering-education/engineering-education/articles/debug-node-docker/index.md

 On hitting `Enter`, VS Code starts the debug session and pauses on the first breakpoint.
 You can use the continue button on the floating controls bar or `F5` to resume execution.
 You can also watch variables in the **watch** pane.

 ### Conclusion
-In this tutorial, we looked at how you can debug your Node app running in a Docker container.
-You need to add a debug script in your package.json to enable debugging in your Node.js app.
+In this tutorial, we looked at how you can debug your Node.js app running in a Docker container.
+You will need to add a debug script in your package.json to enable debugging in your Node.js app.
 We have looked at how you can use Nodemon to restart your app after making changes.
 Nodemon is useful in a development environment but not really useful in a production environment.

 Debugging in Chrome DevTools doesn't require many configurations.
 The only configurations are in the Dockerfile and package.json.
 It is suitable for one time debugging.
-On the other hand, VS Code needs extra configurations.
-It's suitable for long-term debugging.
+On the other hand, VS Code does require extra configurations.
+It's more suitable for long-term debugging.
 You won't have to open many windows to debug your app.